drkvogel/bb-quizzes/matrix/matrix.md

 # matrix

 record which one
+make images %width (top auto?)

+ajax timing messages - or record in-memory and send with results dump (serialize JSON) record User agent js

+    document.getElementById('UserAgent').value = navigator.userAgent;

+>Please add a non-JQuery alternative to the answer.
+So many new developers think that jQuery *is* Javascript

+ay has dvd of original flash games

 Wed Mar 23 17:32:25 2016
 images seem to have been renamed to reflect intro1,2,3,getReady,ex1,ex2 etc... e.g. what is matrix_ex6.png on q108 windows copy is matrix_ex3.png in repo. don't remember doing that... actually, do, vaguely...